paramulator/GettingAndCleaningData/CodeBook.md

 #### CodeBook.md
 You are in the repo for the Coursera *Getting and Cleaning Data* class project.
 The class project requires that the source data, which is spread across multiple individual text files, be consolidated into a single file adhering to the principles of tidy data.
-This document provides references to the source data, and describes the final tidy dataset.
+This document provides references to the raw source data, and describes the final tidy dataset.
+See the [README.md] () file in this repo for details on the process to generate the tidy dataset.

 ***